testcraftsman/testpool-client/docs/source/installation.rst

 Getting Testpool-client
 =======================

 Testpool is installed from source, download the latest from `GitHub <http://www.github.com/testcraftsman/testpool-client/releases>`_.
 This is also where we track issues and feature request.
+Make sure to download the version that matches the installed Testpool.
+If Python-testpool version X.Y.Z-M. Install any version of this client starting with X.Y.W.
+Where W can be any value.

 What is Installed
 =================